 All the forms on your site with editable fields should be clearly labeled outside of the field itself.

-Use of header is a great medium to make the text look clear and thus can easily be read by site visitors.
+The use of a header is a great medium to make the text look clear and thus can easily be read by site visitors.

 This is really irritating and doesn’t do any good for your site.
 Therefore, make sure that your site does not play any content on its own the moment someone opens your site.